theopmw/Top-Spots-London/TESTING.md

 ## Bugs

+### Pushing the venues into separate arrays sorted by type:

 Below is the inital code to loop over the venue array and generate a marker for each one:

 ```